China Youth Daily

-The China Youth Daily (中国青年报) is the newspaper of the Communist Youth League of China since 1951 with editorial and financial independence in the People's Republic of China.
+The China Youth Daily (中国青年报) is the official newspaper of the Central Committee of the Communist Youth League of China.
+It has been the newspaper of the Communist Youth League of China since 1951.
+It has occasionally published articles critical of the Chinese government.

-In the 1980s, it was regarded as the best newspaper in mainland China with a circulation of 5 million a day.
-Its present circulation is estimated to be nearly one million in 40 countries and regions.

-Background
+History

 The China Youth Daily was established in 1951, six years before the Chinese Socialist Youth League decided to change its name to the Communist Youth League of China (CYL).

+The Pan Xiao debate (1980) refers to a published letter sent by a young female reader titled Why is the life path getting narrower and narrower which generated 60 thousand response letters in 7 months.
+It provoked discussion about the meaning of life in the aftermath of the Cultural Revolution.

+The newspaper had a circulation of 800,000 in 2006.
 Freezing Point (冰点 pinyin: Bing diǎn), a four-page weekly supplement of China Youth Daily was temporarily shut down by the Chinese government in early 2006, due to an anti-censorship letter posted by columnist Li Datong.
 According to The Washington Post, government censors accused the section of "'viciously attacking the socialist system' and condemned a recent article in it that criticized the history textbooks used in Chinese middle schools."
 Pressure from retired high-level party officials and senior scholars forced the government to allow publication again, but without its former editor and top investigative reporter, according to The New York Times.

-Readership

-According to the Asia Leadership Fellow Program, "China Youth Daily (CYD) is one of the most influential newspapers in contemporary China with a circulation of 800,000 (readership, which is much more, is not officially recorded).
-A market research report by China Statistical Bureau ranks CYD in third place on the reading rate among the national daily papers."

-The Chinese version of China Youth Daily Online was established in 2000.
+In March 2018, China Youth Daily won the Third National Top 100 Publications in China.